axonivy-market/portal/AxonIvyPortal/portal-product/README.md

 ![login-screen](images/login-screen.png)

-After successful login, you’ll see the **Axon Ivy Portal Homepage** and your personal dashboard.
+After successful login, you'll see the **Axon Ivy Portal Homepage** and your personal dashboard.
 All your activities can be managed from this central entry point.
 In detail these are: